martijndeh/fire/README.md

 ### Features

-1.  **Mix client- and server-side code**
+1.  **Everything JavaScript**
-	It's very easy to switch between the server-context and client-context from your code.
-Calling a server-side method from the client is as easy as calling a regular method.
-Everything is JavaScript.
+	You write front-end and back-end code in JavaScript.
+Moreover, switching between the ends is as easy as calling a regular method.

-2. **Models and auto-API**
-	You configure your models and Node on Fire :fire: takes care of schema creation, database migrations, associations, automatic RESTful CRUD API generation, and client-side library creation.
-Plus, you can configure access control and authorization.

-4. **Promise-based, no callback hell**
-	Callback hell?
-Not really.
-Node on Fire uses promises *mostly* everywhere.
+2. **Database Everywhere**

 ### Philosophy